Easy Red Cabbage Slaw (No Mayo)

 White bowl filled with red cabbage slaw and tongs.

-Red Cabbage Slaw No Mayo
+Red Cabbage Slaw (No Mayo Coleslaw)

 Print Pin Save Rate